horix-dev/posmate-electron-client/backend_docs/API_DOCUMENTATION.md

 - ✅ Fixed variant batches query using correct column name
 - ✅ Fixed Due Collection update method to properly handle payment differences across all tables
 - ✅ Fixed balance calculations for payment increases and decreases
+  - Single VAT cannot be deleted if it is part of a VAT group.

 ---